 RFH also helps Veterans beat addiction to opioids that were prescribed for pain, get access to innovative treatments like infrared light therapy and stem cell treatments, and land new jobs.
 In 2018, RFH helped Veterans get jobs totaling salaries of $1million per year and we’re rapidly growing this much-needed service.

 We invite you to review Racing For Heroes’ Form 990’s.
 You’ll see that no salaries are paid because the organization is supported by staff from the for-profit company, RFH Tactical Mobility.

 The goal of the Garrett-RFH partnership is to help save the lives of more heroes through a national campaign to raise awareness of RFH’s free programs that combat suicide.

-The military has special meaning to Garrett: both of his brothers and a sister-in-law are active duty Army, and he is proud to have in his family Veterans of all branches of the military and all major conflicts.
+The military has special meaning to Garrett: both of his brothers are active duty Army, and he is proud to have in his family Veterans of all branches of the military and all major conflicts.

 Colin will hold Meet & Greets throughout the US to raise awareness of Racing For Heroes.
 Fans will be able to track his car hauler through innovative technology provided by another partner, Propel GPS.

 The hauler will become a traveling meet-up spot for Veterans, Active Duty and their families, a place where they can learn more about RFH’s free services and build community with others who understand how they feel.

 “I’m super excited to be partnering with Racing For Heroes.
 I recently visited their facility at VIR and am amazed by all they do for Veterans, and all of it for free,” Garrett said.
 “I’m looking forward to helping promote their efforts with events around the country, and by running the Racing For Heroes logo on my #18 and #24 Chevys.”